11-03-2026

 📚 Source: AASM – Weighted Blankets Decrease Insomnia Severity

-Dozens of studies have now been conducted on the effect of weighted blankets on sleep.
+There have now been dozens of studies on the effect of weighted blankets on sleep.
 A systematic review from 2023 (PMC11056563) found evidence that weighted blankets improve subjective sleep quality in people with anxiety disorders, ADHD, and autism.

-This means that people report sleeping better and waking up more rested.
+This means that people self-report better sleep and waking up more refreshed.
 However, when researchers measure sleep with equipment such as polysomnography, the differences are often small or not statistically significant.

 The most convincing evidence comes from a controlled study from Sweden in 2020, published in the Journal of Clinical Sleep Medicine (PubMed ID: 32536366).